ClarkGH/smackhem/DESIGN.md

 # Project Codename: Smackhem

 - First-Person Geometric Exploration Engine
-- (Web-First, Platform-Agnostic by Design)
+- Web-First, Platform-Agnostic by Design

 ## Inspired by

 Cross Code was made with spit, grit, and javascript.
 It was ported to consoles and it’s a great game.
 Since the lead dev is a javascript dude, he’s going to follow their path and do the same thing.
 We can use OpenGL like them, and do a 2.5D game, OUR WAY (cool emoji the kid’s relate to here, or not).
 Remember Drakkhen?
 On the Amiga?
 The Super Nintendo?
 It’s one of the most confusing games to pick up!
 But the lead dev thinks there’s something there.
-We’re taking inspiration and trying to see what we can do with the old magic:
+We’re taking inspiration and trying to see what we can do with the old magic.

+## Shared features

 - Dungeons and dragons-esque stat blocks
 - Gear